pranabrai10/ADSA/LAB/Lab 3/Experiment 1/Binary Search/README.md

 Disadvantages:
 -Works only on sorted arrays.

-5. Time and Space Complexity
+5.Time and Space Complexity
+-
 Operation                   	Best Case         	Worst Case        	Space Complexity Binary Search (Iterative)	      O(1)	             O(log n)	               O(1) Binary Search (Recursive)	      O(1)	             O(log n)	             O(log n) Bubble Sort	                    O(n)	              O(n²)	                 O(1)

-6. Conclusion
+6.Conclusion
+-
 This program demonstrates how binary search can be implemented using both recursion and iteration.
 The use of a sorting function ensures that the array is in the correct order before applying the search.